MennoBordes/Minor-AI-2019_2020/README.md

 is specified in the current_training_model.py file.

 * TakeOff
-    * In case of TakeOff go to ./AI_takeoff/DeepQ/main.py and run
     * Within Xplane, start a new flight from **Schiphol** with the following customization:
         * Starting from the ramp/~~runway~~
         * At apron S82R
+    * After making sure the proper location has been set, start the flight.
+    * Once the flight has finished loading, you can run the ./AI_takeoff/DeepQ/main.py file.

 * Cruise:
     * Make sure current_training (_within current_training_model.py_) is set to training_Cruise
     * Within Xplane, start a new flight from **Schiphol** with the following customization:
         * Starting from the ~~ramp~~/runway with a 10 nm approach
         * At runway 18R
+    * After making sure the proper location has been set, start the flight.
+    * Once the flight has finished loading, you can run the DQN_2.py file.

 * Landing:
     * Make sure current_training (_within current_training_model.py_) is set to training_Landing
     * Within Xplane, start a new flight from **Schiphol** with the following customization:
         * Starting from the ~~ramp~~/runway with a 3 nm approach
         * At runway 27

-After making sure the proper location has been set, start the flight.
+    * After making sure the proper location has been set, start the flight.
-\
-Once the flight has finished loading, you can run the DQN_2.py file.
+    * Once the flight has finished loading, you can run the DQN_2.py file.

 ## Authors